Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Greatest Minds and Ideas.md

 Asoka
 Akbar
-T'ang Dynasy - an age as great in China as hte Enlightenment in France
+T'ang Dynasy - an age as great in China as the Enlightenment in France

-Durant, Will.
-The Greatest Minds and Ideas of All Time.
+From - *Durant, Will.
+The Greatest Minds and Ideas of All Time.*